Revolutions of 1989: East Germany

 The border to Czechoslovakia was opened again on 1 November, and the Czechoslovak authorities soon let all East Germans travel directly to West Germany without further bureaucratic ado, thus lifting their part of the Iron Curtain on 3 November.
 On 4 November the authorities decided to authorize a demonstration in Berlin and were faced with the Alexanderplatz demonstration, where half a million citizens converged on the capital demanding freedom in the biggest protest the GDR ever witnessed.

 Unable to stem the ensuing flow of refugees to the West through Czechoslovakia, the East German authorities eventually caved in to public pressure by allowing East German citizens to enter West Berlin and West Germany directly, via existing border points, on 9 November 1989, without having properly briefed the border guards.
 Triggered by the erratic words of regime spokesman Günter Schabowski in a TV press conference, stating that the planned changes were in effect "immediately, without delay," hundreds of thousands of people took advantage of the opportunity.

 The guards were quickly overwhelmed by the growing crowds of people demanding to be let out into West Berlin.
 After receiving no feedback from their superiors, the guards, unwilling to use force, relented and opened the gates to West Berlin.
 Soon new crossing points were forced open in the Berlin Wall by the people, and sections of the wall were literally torn down.
 The guards were unaware of what was happening and stood by as the East Germans took to the wall with hammers and chisels.

 On 7 November, the entire Ministerrat der DDR (State Council of East Germany), including its chairman Willi Stoph, resigned.
 A new government was formed under a considerably more liberal communist, Hans Modrow.

 On 1 December, the Volkskammer removed the SED's leading role from the constitution of the GDR.

 On 3 December Krenz resigned as leader of the SED; he resigned as head of state three days later.
 On 7 December, Round Table talks opened between the SED and other political parties.
 On 16 December 1989, the SED was dissolved and refounded as the SED-PDS, abandoning Marxism–Leninism and becoming a mainstream democratic socialist party.

 On 15 January 1990, the Stasi's headquarters was stormed by protesters.
 Modrow became the de facto leader of East Germany until free elections were held on 18 March 1990—the first since November 1932.
 The SED, renamed the Party of Democratic Socialism, was heavily defeated.
-Lothar de Maizière of the East German Christian Democratic Union became Prime Minister on 4 April 1990 on a platform of speedy reunification with the West.
-On 15 March 1990, a peace treaty was signed between the two countries of Germany and the four Allies to replace the Potsdam Agreement of 1 August 1945 after World War II to return full sovereignty to Germany, which facilitated the reunification.
-The two German countries were finally reunified into present-day Germany on 3 October 1990, solving German problem about two states status which had existed since 7 October 1949.
+Lothar de Maizière of the East German Christian Democratic Union became prime minister on 4 April 1990 on a platform of speedy reunification with the West.

+On 12 September 1990, a peace treaty was signed between the two countries of Germany and the four Allies, to replace the Potsdam Agreement of 1 August 1945 after World War II to return full sovereignty to Germany, which facilitated the reunification.
+The two German countries were reunified into present-day Germany on 3 October 1990, solving the German problem of two states status, which had existed since 7 October 1949.